Sacramento–San Joaquin River Delta: Ecology

 The Delta is home to approximately 22 species of fish, including several Pacific salmon species, striped bass, steelhead trout, American shad and sturgeon.
 About two-thirds of California's salmon pass through the Delta on their way upstream to spawn.
 The small Delta smelt is a key indicator species for the health of the Delta's ecosystem.
 Delta fish populations have been significantly reduced due to the reclamation of marshland and diversions of fresh water.
 In 2004, the Delta smelt was found to be on the edge of extinction.
-The survival of the Delta smelt has been one of the largest environmental controversies in California, as environmental measures enacted to protect its population have often reduced the amount of water available for federal water projects that depend on water pumped from the Sacramento-San Joaquin Delta.
+The survival of the Delta smelt has been one of the largest environmental issues in California, as environmental measures enacted to protect its population have often reduced the amount of water available for federal water projects that depend on water pumped from the Sacramento–San Joaquin Delta.

 The California Office of Environmental Health Hazard Assessment has issued a safe eating advisory for any fish caught in Central and South parts of the Delta due to elevated levels of mercury and PCBs.
 In addition, there is a notice of "DO NOT EAT" for any fish or shellfish from the Port of Stockton.
 There is a separate safe eating advisory for the Northern part of the Delta.
 A 2010 study shows that the anglers in the Delta who ate these fish had higher levels of mercury in their system.
 Delta fish have also been found to have high levels of a toxin called methylmercury which originates from old gold rush era mines in the Sierras.
 In that same study, it was found that women along the delta were consuming high numbers of fish, making them more susceptible to poisoning.

 Nutria were found in Merced County in 2017 on the edge of the Delta.
 State officials are concerned that they will harm the infrastructure that sends water to San Joaquin Valley farms and urban areas.